-Obviously, this type of controller is either AC or DC adapter powered because it tends to consume more energy than what a standard USB is able to provide.
+Obviously, this type of unit is either AC or DC adapter powered because it tends to consume more energy than what a standard USB is able to provide.

-This type of controller will pass the sound from an external device, such as a turntable, directly to the main output.
+This will pass the sound from an external device, such as a turntable, directly to the main output.
 This means no processing and no software integration.
 This is why a standalone controller is DC or AC powered.

 If you’re a pro DJ and you play a lot of public gigs, then a standalone controller is a must.
 The biggest advantage is the fact that it doesn’t have to depend on a laptop in order to operate.

-Below, you’ll find my recommendation for one of the leading standalone DJ controllers on the market.
+Below, you’ll find my recommendation for one of the leading all in one DJ controllers on the market.
 This model will give you a big advantage at any live performance and has a reputation for both power and durability.

 The Prime 4 by Denon DH features four internal decks with a large tilting touchscreen that measures in at ten inches.
 It also features a second zone of audio output and a built-in hard drive.

-If you’ve been looking for a four-channel standalone model, then this controller by Denon is it.
+If you’ve been looking for a four-channel all in one model, then this controller by Denon is it.
 The Prime 4 comes loaded with all the best features that you’ll find on past Denon controller models, and then some.

 The four comes equipped with Engine Prime DJing software, which is a standalone install.
 It can also run a couple of layers on audio on each player.
-This controller also comes with a total of four decks for playing audio on the preinstalled DJ software.
+It also comes with a total of four decks for playing audio on the preinstalled DJ software.

 The four decks are vertically arranged and feature a library section located directly in the middle.
 It also offers key syncing features, which means you’ll be able to pitch shift songs to match and mix up the perfect set on the fly.

-The controller includes USB keyboard support, in addition to full lossless file support.
+The Denon DJ Prime 4 includes USB keyboard support, in addition to full lossless file support.